ShunanSheng/WarpedGaussianProcesses/README.md

 # Warped Gaussian Process Classfication

 ## Experiment
 Multiple expriments have been conducted to validate our algorithms.
-In the [test_Synthetic_Data.m][e01], we create a synthetic dataset of sensor network depolyed in R^2.
-Based on the data, we conduct WGPLRT and NLRT to get the local inferences, Yhat.
-Finally, Yhat is passed to SBLUE to predict the labels at the un-monitored locations.
+In the [test_Synthetic_Data.m][e01], we create a synthetic dataset of sensor network depolyed in R^2 with 2500 spatial points over the simplex [-1,1] x [-1,1].
+At each location, based on the value of the spatial field, a sequence of point/integral observastions is generated from either H0 or H1.

+For each sequence at monitored locations, Xtrian, we conduct WGPLRT and NLRT to make the local inference, i.e. to classifiy H0/H1.
+Finally, Yhat is passed to SBLUE to predict the labels at the un-monitored locations, Xtest.

-Individual tests are also conducted on WGPLRT, NLRT, SBLUE, respectively, to validate their efficacy.
+To test the efficacy of individual algorithms, we also conduct experiments on WGPLRT, NLRT, SBLUE respectively.
 See [test_WGPLRT.m][e02],[test_NLRT.m][e03],[test_SBLUE.m][e04].
-For WGPLRT and NLRT, ROC curves are plotted.
+ROC curves are plotted for all algorithms, see [fig][e08].
 We find that
- - WGPLRT performs extremely well on differentiating Normal/Normal, Normal/Gamma warpings.
-However, the performance deteriorates drastically when the warping functions are Gamma/Gamma, Gamma/Beta.
+ - WGPLRT performs extremely well on differentiating distributions with full supports.
+However, the performance deteriorates drastically when the warping functions are Gamma/Gamma, Gamma/Beta, i.e. the distributions with partial supports.
+This is due to the failure of Laplaca Approximation to these distributions.
+Nontheless, WGPLRT may also be applicable when the distributions have densities concentrated within the interior of the support.

- - NLRT performs very slow.
+ - NLRT performs reasonably well over multiple cases.
+However, it may not be the best choice when the data size is large, e.g. N>100,000, becuase NLRT computes the distance D0, D1 between each observation and the samples generated and creates matrices of size NxJ, J is the size of samples generated.

  - SBLUE works quite well for the noisy data.
-However, decreasing the noises, i.e. increasing rho, does not improve the MSE loss significantly.

-In the future, we may also test the algorithm on the real dataset.
+However, when the confusion matrix is around 0.5 * eye(2).
+The performance becomes very poor due to the equivocal information from the data.

 | No. | Description                                     | Code       |
 | --- | ----------------------------------------------- | ---------- |